 She has published several eBooks on Canadian art, including Guide to Studying the Visual Arts in Canada (2023) and Craft & Craftivism: A Biographical Dictionary of Contemporary Ceramic, Fibre and Glass Artists (Volumes 1–3, 2025).
 She has also contributed artist profiles to the Homo Faber Guide, an online platform dedicated to mapping fine craft worldwide.

 As the Birks Family Foundation Intern at the Montreal Museum of Fine Arts, she contributed to the curation of the retrospective exhibition Joyce Wieland: Heart-On (travelling, 2025).
 She is currently the In-House Curator of the S.A.
-Jarislowsky Art Collection, where she manages a diverse collection of contemporary Canadian and Quebecois art.
+Jarislowsky Art Collection, where she manages a diverse collection of contemporary Canadian and Quebecois paintings and sculptures.
 She earned her MA in Art History from Concordia University in 2022.

 Shannon Stride.
 Joyce Wieland.
 A colorful abstract painting with various shapes and textures, including a speech bubble that says 'HOWDY STRANGER!'